smyrman/django-jquery-widgets/README.rst

 Included for the admin
 ----------------------

-*ModelAdminMixin*: An mixin for django.admin.ModelAdmin that make it easy to use the included widgets in the admin view.
+*JQWAdminMixin*: A mixin for django.admin.ModelAdmin that make it easy to use the included widgets in the admin view.

 Example usage::

  from django.contrib import admin

- from jquery_widgets.admin import ModelAdminMixin from myapp.models import MyModel
+ from jquery_widgets.admin import JQWAdminMixin from myapp.models import MyModel

- class MyModelAdmin(ModelAdminMixin, admin.ModelAdmin):
+ class MyModelAdmin(JQWAdminMixin, admin.ModelAdmin):
       ...
       # Use the ForeignKeyAutocompleteInput widget for the ForeignKey feild
       # 'user'.
 Let the search_fields be 'username' and 'email'.
 Use the
-      # AutocompleteInput wisget for the IntegerField with choices,
+      # AutocompleteInput widget for the IntegerField with choices,
-      # 'favorite_dish'.
+      # 'type'.
-      autocomplete_fields = {
+      jqw_autocomplete_fields = {
         'user': ('username', 'email'),
-        'favorite_dish': self.AUTO_LOOKUP
+        'typeh': self.LOOKUP_CHOICES
       }

-A more detailed description with examples is available in the ModelAdminMixin's doc string.
+A more detailed description with examples is available in the JQWAdminMixin's doc string.

-*NB!* Make sure that you always place ModelAdminMixin **before** admin.ModelAdmin!
+*NB!* Make sure that you always place JQWAdminMixin **before** admin.ModelAdmin!
 If you don't do this, Python wil use admin.ModelAdmin's **get_forfield_for_dbfield()** method, and nothing will work for you!